690th Cyberspace Operations Group

 The 690th Cyberspace Operations Group, at Lackland Air Force Base, Texas, is a United States Air Force group operating the Cyber Security and Control System weapon system.
-The group was established 1 April 1991 as the 6900 Communications-Computer Group.
+The group was established 1 April 1991 as the 6900th Communications-Computer Group.
 The group was redesignated the Air Intelligence Agency Intelligence Systems Group on 1 October 1993.
 It was redesignated again as the 690th Information Operations Group on 1 Oct 1997.
-On 5 July 2006, the group was again re-designated as the 690th Network Support Group.
+On 5 July 2006, the group was again redesignated as the 690th Network Support Group.

 The group is responsible for operating and maintaining the Air Force's global enterprise network.
-690th COG was moved under the 688th Cyberspace Wing in 2018.
+690th was reassigned to the 688th Cyberspace Wing in 2018.